 Learn to use geometry tools. ( Image Source: Unsplash)

-Vectors are the basic topics in geometry and the geometry portion teaches students to understand and also use vectors to solve various problems and to calculate various operation on vectors such as sum of vectors, difference of vectors, scalar multiplication of vectors.
+Vectors are the basic topics in geometry and the geometry portion teaches students to understand and also use vectors to solve various problems and to calculate various operation on vectors such as the sum of vectors, the difference of vectors, scalar multiplication of vectors.
 Learning how to apply vector methods can also help in solving simple yet tricky geometrical proofs.

-This part of the course develops the skills of the students to interpret scale drawing and maps and it helps them understand the effect of enlargement of area, volume and perimeter of solids and other shapes.
+This part of the course develops the skills of the students to interpret scale drawing and maps and it helps them understand the effect of enlargement of area, volume, and perimeter of solids and other shapes.

-Statistics is used to solve statistical problems with the help of statistical analysis and collection of data from several sources.
+Statistics are used to solve statistical problems with the help of statistical analysis and collection of data from several sources.
 Students need to learn the following in order to master the statistics portion of GCSE Maths:

 Learning the use and meaning of vocabulary of probability sets the basis of other key concepts in the subject.
 Students should learn to distinguish between unlikely, equally likely, even chance and impossible events and should be able to mark probabilities as well as events on a probability scale of either 0 or 1.

-They key skills to learn probability are :
+The key skills to learn probability are :

 The GCSE Maths course mentioned above is for both foundation and higher tier but the higher tier includes slightly advance topics in addition to the ones mentioned above.